 Don't over think it.
 I add my seeds to my salad or into my morning smoothie.
 It's pretty simple!
 Most of my friends have a hard time just STARTING.
 It may feel overwhelming but its all about taking the first step.
-I get my seeds online, often on amazon.
-I don't buy in huge bulk because seeds can go bad.
+I get my seeds online, often on Amazon.
+I don't buy in bulk because seeds can go bad.
 A seed grinder is necessary for the sesame seeds but my bullet blender will blend the other seeds just fine (and much faster).
-I spend a few minutes grinding the seeds I need just for that week, to make sure I don't waste any.
-That also makes it easy, day to day to throw the seeds in whatever meal.
-Some days I just throw a table spoon into my mouth as I run out the door.
+I spend a few minutes grinding the seeds I need for that week, to make sure I don't waste any.
+That also makes it easy, day to day. to throw the seeds in whatever meal.
+Some days I just throw a tablespoon into my mouth as I run out the door.
+DON'T overthink this!

 I pulled these tips below from the Herbal Academy website, they are a great reminder that our health and hormones are related to our environment.

 Tips for Happy Hormones and Seed Cycling Secrets